Working Abroad Vocabulary: Words, Collocations & Idioms (B2–C1)

 Home from home

-• My flat in Lisbon quickly became a home from home.
+• My flat soon became a home from home.

 Red tape

-• There’s a lot of red tape when applying for a visa.
+• There’s a lot of red tape involved in visa applications.

 Reading Text: A New Chapter in Spain